Where to meet language exchange partners

 Give and take.
 People often struggle with yielding languages.
 You want to practice your TL; your friend wants to practice theirs.
 You can set time limits and practice your TL for a while and then switch to practicing theirs.
 I find that many successful exchange events have language tables where you only speak one language per table.

 Take notes!
 I bring a notebook with me as well as record my sessions.
 It’s handy to write down new words I learn or get a partner to help me spell things, especially if it’s a language like Mandarin Chinese that doesn’t have a phonetic alphabet.

-Sidenote: If you need tips on note-taking, here’s how I take notes for Korean and Japanese.
+Sidenote: If you need tips on note-taking, here’s how I take notes for Korean.

 Be open to corrections.
 Remember, we’re here to learn together!
 There’s no need to be embarrassed about making a mistake – that’s how we improve!
 (It’s always polite to ask someone if they’re OK with corrections before you interrupt or bombard them, though)

 If they’re not serious, say bye.
 I’ve had a someone talk very ignorantly about South Africa to my face they she rambled on and on (in English, without giving me a chance to practice my target languages).
 I soon realized that they just wanted to debate useless things and wasn’t there for language practice at all.
 I politely excused myself and moved on to another group.
 That’s OK.
 If you have candour and are polite, it’s OK to walk away from a situation that makes you uncomfortable.
 The same thing goes for online language exchange.
 As a woman, I’ve faced uncomfortable situations on language apps before, and have found it quite beneficial to set my language partner search settings to

 female only on some apps.